Catalog of U.S. Government Publications (CGP) Search Tips/Help

 For example, use: 1993 -> 1996 or child -> chill.
 Do NOT use: 1993 to 1996 or child to chill.

-To conduct a Basic Search, choose the index you want to search, e.g., keyword(s), title, author, or subject.
+To conduct a Basic Search, choose the index you want to search, e.g., keyword(s), title, author, or subject, and choose a catalog to search.
 Enter your search term(s) in the box and press "GO".
 Use quotes around phrases, use Boolean operators (AND, OR, NOT) between terms, or apply any of the other rules listed above to get more precise search results.

 The Advanced Search allows you to search up to three word groups simultaneously with your choice of Boolean operators (AND, OR, NOT) between the groups and your choice of indexes to search.